spikeassociates/coreBOSKafka/readme.md

        [2020-03-17 09:06:19,269] INFO [Consumer clientId=consumer-1, groupId=group_id] Setting newly assigned partitions [firsttopic-0] (org.apache.kafka.clients.consumer.internals.ConsumerCoordinator)
        [2020-03-17 09:06:19,304] INFO [Consumer clientId=consumer-1, groupId=group_id] Resetting offset for partition firsttopic-0 to offset 1. (org.apache.kafka.clients.consumer.internals.Fetcher)```

-8. Create or update or delete a module record you want to sync in Source coreBos Application, You will see both logs on Consumer and Producer Command line(Terminal) with log of Record changed and If you login in to coreBos Application in web browser which act as Sink will see those changes like new record added on the certain module
+8. Create or update or delete a module record you want to sync in Source coreBos Application, You will see both logs on Consumer and Producer Command line(Terminal) with a log of Record changed and If you login into coreBos Application in the web browser which acts as Sink will see those changes like new record added on the certain module